LStepanek/RepData_PeerAssessment1/PA1_template.md

 **Imputing missing values**

-#Missing values are filled in, each of missing value is replaced by an average value of the variable (Steps per day, Date #of Interval):
+## Missing values are filled in, each of missing value is replaced by an average value of the variable
+## (Steps per day, Date or Interval):

 data.wo.na<-data
 for(i in 1:3){